input-output-hk/iodb/doc/roadmap.md

 - Solve scalability issue on large dataset
 - Performance comparable to RocksDB (with Unsafe, normal mmaped files will be 2x slower)
 - Publish benchmarks
-    - Run bench every week as part of Continous Integration
+    - Run bench every week as part of Continuous Integration
 - Publish details about internal architecture
 - Short tutorial with examples